Rejecting AI Power Monopolies: Vitalik and Beff Jezos Engage in a Heated Debate—Can Decentralized Technology Serve as Humanity’s “Digital Firewall”?

 Guillaume Verdon:

-Because people *are* already weaponizing anxiety.
+Because people already weaponize anxiety.

 Autonomous Agents and Artificial Life